The Last Stop in Yuma County: Plot

 Charlie has his deputy, Gavin, come by the diner to pick up coffee for the police station and Charlotte tries to slip a plea for help to him on a coffee lid, but the coffee is spilled with the lid unseen when Gavin bumps into Travis.
 Meanwhile, joining the salesman and Charlotte in the diner are an elderly couple from Texas, a pair of young aspiring criminals named Miles and Sybil, and local rancher Pete.
 With the fuel tank of Pete's vehicle being almost full, Beau and Travis try to force him into giving his car keys to them, but with several people in the diner carrying a firearm, a Mexican standoff develops.
 Pete tries to negotiate a way out of the impasse.
 However, Charlotte stabs Beau with a knife, which sparks a shootout in which everybody gets killed except for the salesman and Sybil.
 Sybil shoots at the salesman, and he manages to stab her dead in self-defence.

-The salesman decides to take the robbers' loot from the Pinto's trunk and syphons some fuel from Pete's truck.
+The salesman decides to take the robbers' loot from the Pinto's trunk and siphons some fuel from Pete's truck.
 Before leaving in his own Toyota he is interrupted by a young couple with a baby who arrive on the scene.
 In an ensuing scuffle, the salesman ends up killing them both and, unbeknownst to him, shooting his gas tank.
 The salesman leaves the crying baby in the couple’s car, and drives off with a trail of spilled gas behind him.
 The sheriff and deputy arrive and discover the carnage.
 Seeking vengeance for his wife’s murder, the sheriff tracks the fleeing salesman, whose car has run out of gasoline near the wreck of the refueling truck.
 The sheriff doubts the salesman’s claims of innocence and shoots at the salesman as he flees.
 Just before he is shot in the gut, the salesman ignites a trail of gas that destroys the fuel truck, resulting in an explosion that kills the sheriff.
 The salesman slumps onto his bag of money as notes blow away in the wind.